POSTED BY September 20, 2017 COMMENTS (10)ON

-One of the things which you should immediately do after receiving the policy is to check all the fine points and the copy of your medical examination.
-Now a days , the policy papers have your medical records.
+One of the things which you should immediately do after receiving the policy is to check all the fine points and a copy of your medical examination.
+Nowadays, the policy papers have your medical records.

-Kindly go through each point and make sure things like you age, name, blood group, address and other important things are mentioned correctly.
+Kindly go through each point and make sure things like your age, name, blood group, address and other important things are mentioned correctly.

 There have been cases, where the information has been wrong.
 If things are wrong, you can reach out to their company customer care to get it corrected.

-A better way to find out your coverage is to find out 300 times of your monthly expenses and add up your outstanding liabilities to it.
-At the end you can include 30-40 lacs more into the final number to take care of your other financial goals in future like kids education etc.
+A better way to find out your coverage is to find out 300 times your monthly expenses and add up your outstanding liabilities to it.
+In the end, you can include 30-40 lacs more into the final number to take care of your other financial goals in future like kid’s education, etc.

-For example a guy with monthly expenses of Rs 50,000 per month and with 60 lacs of outstanding loan will need 300 x 50,0000 + 60 lacs = 2.1 crore at the minimum.
-So he can take 2.5 crore term plan for himself.
+For example, a guy with monthly expenses of Rs 50,000 per month and with 60 lacs of the outstanding loan will need 300 x 50,0000 + 60 lacs = 2.1 crores at the minimum.
+So he can take a 2.5 crore term plan for himself.

-The “10 times of your income” marketing will say that he should buy a 6 crore term plan, where as his right number would be in range of 1.5 to 2 crore only.
+The “10 times of your income” marketing will say that he should buy a 6 crore term plan, whereas his right number would be in the range of 1.5 to 2 crore only.

-There are 24 life insurance companies in India (year 2017) right now.
-Do you think each of them are equal in terms of surviving, claim settlement experience (not ratio), dealing with clients, depth of medical examinations , integrity in conducting business and what not?
+There are 24 life insurance companies in India (the year 2017) right now.
+Do you think each of them are equal in terms of surviving, claim settlement experience (not ratio), dealing with clients, depth of medical examinations, integrity in conducting business and what not?

-Here is the list all the life insurance companies in India as of 2017.
+Here are the list of all the life insurance companies in India as of 2017.